China – Everything you need to know about Chinese culture, etiquette, protocol, visiting, doing business and communicating in or with China.

 - Bright colours should be avoided.

 Business cards, called name cards (“Ming Pian”) by the Chinese, are presented when everyone first meets.
 They should be given and received with both hands.
-Although common practice in most western countries, never slide your card on the table to your Chinese contact, it is viewed as extremely disrespectful.
+Although common practise in most western countries, never slide your card on the table to your Chinese contact, it is viewed as extremely disrespectful.
 Never toss or “deal” your business card across the table, as this is also considered extremely impolite.
 Receive a business card with both hands and scan it immediately.
 Then lay the card in front of you on the table.
 It is demeaning to put someone’s card directly into your pocket without looking at it first.

 - Business cards are exchanged after the initial introduction.